axelvuillaume/MadeInOme/README.md

 # MadeInOme
-school project for a fully functional e-commerce platform, designed to provide an intuitive and efficient experience for users looking to buy or sell products online.
+school project for a fully functional e-commerce platform, designed to provide an intuitive and efficient experience for users looking to buy or sell products online. ( In JavaScript )

 🛠️ Key Features: